zhanglab/psamm/docs/commands.rst

 Given a reaction to maximize and a reaction to vary, the robustness analysis will run flux balance analysis and flux minimization while fixing the reaction to vary at each iteration.
-The reaction will be fixed at a given number of steps between the minimum and maximum flux value specified in the model.
+The reaction will be fixed at a given number of steps between the minimum and maximum flux value specified in the model [Edwards00]_.

 .. code-block:: shell